 Jinghua is something else.

-Whether on the page, stage, or airwaves, Jinghua interrogates the power of unbelonging: as a shapeshifter in a binary-gendered world, as an immigrant in a settler-colonial state, as the long answer to a short question.
+Whether on the page, stage, screen, or airwaves, Jinghua interrogates the power of unbelonging: as a shapeshifter in a binary-gendered world, as an immigrant in a settler-colonial state, as the long answer to a short question.

 Eir work has appeared on ABC TV and in The Guardian, Sydney Morning Herald, Overland, Meanjin, Peril, The Monthly, Cordite, Autostraddle, Them, HuffPost, The Saturday Paper, and Melbourne Writers’ Festival.

 In 2016, Jinghua moved to Shanghai to join the English-language media outlet Sixth Tone before it launched.
 As a reporter and later Head of News, Jinghua shaped every aspect of the publication’s influential coverage of contemporary China, in particular its reputation for rigorous and sensitive reporting on gender issues and LGBTIQ rights.
 Eir work was recognised by the Society of Publishers in Asia (SOPA) Awards with an Honourable Mention in 2017 as a writer and in 2018 as an editor.

 Since returning to Australia in 2018, Jinghua has established a multidisciplinary freelance career as a writer, critic, and cross-platform storyteller, with a focus on arts, history, queerness, and China.

 Jinghua has produced audio stories and podcasts including Underfoot, four multimedia tours uncovering Footscray’s underground history, and We Weren’t Born Yesterday, a multilingual series exploring Chinese, Vietnamese, Indian and Arab LGBTIQ communities in Australia.
 Ey was also a broadcaster with 3CR Community Radio’s Queering the Air from 2012 to 2015.